jbrannon972/Drylogs2/planning-docs/35_ULTRAFLOW_Phase_1-3_UX_Analysis.md

 **Impact**: Checklist format is more **scannable** and feels like actionable steps vs. rules.

 **Suggestion**: Apply checklist pattern to instruction boxes where appropriate.
+HAVE IT ALL JUST BE BULLET POINT REMINDERS

 ---